Unipotent morphisms: Unipotent morphisms and groups

 We now have the following characterization of (R-)unipotent morphisms, which provides a unipotent enrichment of the Totaro--Gross Theorem (Theorem \ref{thm:totgross}). \begin{Theorem} Let $f\colon X \to S$ be a morphism of algebraic stacks with $S$ quasi-compact.
-Then the following are equivalent. \begin{enumerate} \item The morphism $f$ is R-unipotent. \item For some integer $n \geq 0$, there is an ordered sequence of $n$ line bundles $\mathscr{L}$ on $S$ and factorization of $f$ as $X \xrightarrow{h} \classB \U(\mathscr{L}) \to S$, where $h$ is quasi-affine. \item $X$ has the $\Flag_f$-resolution property and the relative inertia stack $I_f \to X$ has affine fibers. \end{enumerate} Moreover, $f$ is unipotent if and only there is a representable and quasi-separated morphism $X \xrightarrow{h} \classB \U(\mathscr{L})$ as in \eqref{T:char-Runi:factor}. \end{Theorem} \begin{proof} The statement regarding unipotent morphisms will follow from our arguments from the equivalence \eqref{T:char-Runi:map}$\Leftrightarrow$\eqref{T:char-Runi:factor}.
+Then the following are equivalent. \begin{enumerate} \item The morphism $f$ is R-unipotent. \item For some integer $n \geq 0$, there is an ordered sequence of $n$ line bundles $\mathscr{L}$ on $S$ and factorization of $f$ as $X \xrightarrow{h} \classB \U(\mathscr{L}) \to S$, where $h$ is quasi-affine. \item The morphism $f$ has the $\Flag_f$-resolution property and the relative inertia stack $I_f \to X$ has affine fibers. \end{enumerate} Moreover, $f$ is unipotent if and only there is a quasi-compact, quasi-separated and representable morphism $X \xrightarrow{h} \classB \U(\mathscr{L})$ as in \eqref{T:char-Runi:factor}. \end{Theorem} \begin{proof} The statement regarding unipotent morphisms will follow from our arguments from the equivalence \eqref{T:char-Runi:map}$\Leftrightarrow$\eqref{T:char-Runi:factor}.